-Alyson Ackerman has built an impressive list of accomplishments in environmental law while in the early stages of her legal career.
-She has worked for clients in diverse areas that include steel production, scrap metal recycling, environmental advocacy and irrigation.
+Alyson Ackerman has built an impressive list of accomplishments in environmental law while working for clients in diverse areas that include steel production, scrap metal recycling, environmental advocacy, and special districts.

-She spent two years working for a boutique environmental compliance and litigation law firm where she helped clients seek the recovery of cleanup costs associated with contaminated land and address issues with underground storage tanks, air permit limits, and actions necessitating a Section 404 permit under the Clean Water Act.
-She worked with clients who entered into settlement agreements with both state and federal entities and helped to evaluate the appropriateness of the proposed civil penalties, successfully advocating for getting penalties reduced in a number of instances.
+Prior to joining Somach Simmons & Dunn, Alyson worked for a boutique environmental compliance and litigation law firm where she helped clients seek recovery of cleanup costs associated with contaminated land, amend air permit limits, and determine the need for a section 404 permit under the Clean Water Act.
+She assisted clients in enforcement actions with both state and federal entities to evaluate the appropriateness of proposed civil penalties, successfully advocating for reduced penalties in numerous instances.

-Outside of work, she is most likely to be found enjoying the outdoors in a host of different ways, many of them alongside her German Shephard.
-She is an avid hiker, has successfully completed lead climbs of some of the Sierra Pacific’s most challenging rock walls, and enjoys deepening her yoga practice.
+Outside of work, she is most likely to be found enjoying a good book or the outdoors in a host of different ways, many of them alongside her German Shepherd.
+She is an avid hiker, having successfully completed lead climbs of some of the Sierra Pacific’s most challenging rock faces, and enjoys deepening her yoga practice and baking.